Testsealabs Vitamin D Test

 Product Tags

-Vitamin D: Key Information and Health Significance
+Vitamin D: Key Information & Clinical Significance

-Vitamin D refers to a group of fat-soluble secosteroids responsible for increasing intestinal absorption of calcium, iron, magnesium, phosphate, and zinc.
-In humans, the most important compounds in this group are vitamin D3 and vitamin D2:
+Vitamin D refers to a group of fat-soluble secosteroids responsible for increasing intestinal absorption of calcium, iron, magnesium, phosphate and zinc.

 • Vitamin D3 is naturally produced in the human skin through exposure to ultraviolet light.